This week I have another awesome, fun lesson for you with some popular new music: The hit song 7 Years by Lukas Graham.

 So I started writing songs, I started writing stories

-Something about that gloryjust always seemed to bore me
+Something about that glory, just always seemed to bore me

 ‘Cause only those I really love will ever really know me